 (1) In this section —

-“block” has the same meaning as it has in Part IV Division 2.
+block has the same meaning as it has in Part IV Division 2.

 (2) The holder of an exploration licence shall not, under section 95(1), surrender part of a block that is subject to the licence without the prior approval of the Minister or an officer of the Department authorised by the Minister to give such approval.